bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 the stakeholders, and the team to negotiate the details.
 This negotiability helps everyone involved avoid the us-versus-them, finger- pointing mentality that is commonplace with detailed up-front requirements docu- ments.
-When stories are negotiable, developers can’t really say, “Hey, if you wanted it, you should have put it in the document,” because the details are going to be negoti- ated with the developers.
-And the business people can’t really say, “Hey, you obviously didn’t understand the requirements document because you built the wrong thing,” because the business people will be in frequent dialogue with the developers to make sure there is shared clarity.
+When stories are negotiable, developers can’t really say, "Hey, if you wanted it, you should have put it in the document," because the details are going to be negoti- ated with the developers.
+And the business people can’t really say, "Hey, you obviously didn’t understand the requirements document because you built the wrong thing," because the business people will be in frequent dialogue with the developers to make sure there is shared clarity.
 Writing negotiable stories avoids the problems associated with up-front detailed requirements by making it clear that a dialogue is necessary.